kasnerz/npfl140/weather_forecasts/README.md

 - **4b)** Are the responses robustly following the style for every output?
 If not, can you make it more robust?
 - **4c)** Is there a difference in quality of the outputs compared to the default setup?

 ## Evaluation

 In this task, the evaluation is mainly qualitative.
 It may be helpful to log your setup and outputs so that you have a reference for your answers.

 You should also keep thinking about how would you evaluate the outputs in a more rigorous way (we will get to evaluation later!).

-Note that the weather data was **up-to-date for 28 March 2024**: for evaluation the accuracy of the forecasts, feel free to check https://openweathermap.org!
+Note that the weather data was **up-to-date for TODO**: for evaluation the accuracy of the forecasts, feel free to check https://openweathermap.org!

 ## Extra links
 - OpenWeather API docs: https://openweathermap.org/api/